fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

-When the browser transitions to the address singling out the specific note, e.g. <i>notes/3</i>, the component <i>Note</i> is rendered:
+When the browser transitions to the address singling out the specific note, such as <i>notes/3</i>, the component <i>Note</i> is rendered:

 ```js
 const Note = ({ note }) => (